mjrgh/PinscapePico/README.md

 that's loaded instead of the regular one when Safe Mode is triggered.
 The Safe Mode config file lets you enable specific features even when in Safe Mode.
-Naturally, you should minimize the features you enable here, since the whole point is to create a minimal configuration that's less likely to crash due its very simplicity.
+Naturally, you should minimize the features you enable here, since the whole point is to create a minimal configuration that's less likely to crash specifically because it doesn't enable many features.
 I like to configure the ID information here to match the main configuration, and also enable the UART ports, so that I can access the command console for troubleshooting even when Safe Mode is active.